entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/open-shift/openshift-install-by-operator-hub.md

 ---
 sidebarDepth: 2
 ---
-# Installation on OpenShift using the Entando Operator
+# Installation on Red Hat OpenShift using the OperatorHub

 ## Overview
 The following tutorial shows how to install an Entando application using the Red Hat-certified `Entando Operator` and covers a few common enterprise configurations.
 If you're working with an OpenShift version prior to 4.6 then you may require the alternative [manual instructions](./openshift-install.md).